 Chateau Bastor Lamontagne Vineyards, Terroir, Grapes, Winemaking

-The vineyard of Chateau Bastor Lamontagne is planted to 80% Semillon, 17% Sauvignon Blanc and 3% Muscadelle.
-The vineyard is located not that far from Chateau Suduiraut.
-Chateau Bastor Lamontagne has 56 hectares under vine.
+The 52 hectare vineyard of Chateau Bastor Lamontagne is planted to 80% Semillon, 17% Sauvignon Blanc and 3% Muscadelle.
+Situated in the commune of Preignac, in Sauternes, the vineyard is located not that far from Chateau Suduiraut, with a large percentage of their vines touching the vineyards of Suduiraut.

 The majority of the sizable vineyard is in one, large block of vines, which is not always the case in Bordeaux.
 The terroir is sand, limestone, gravel and clay soils.
 On average, the vines are 37 years of age.
 The vineyard is planted to a vine density of 7,000 vines per hectare.